patrick-crawford/WEB422-Backup/notes/react-components-1.md

 }, []);
 ```

-In the above code, you'll notice that the **useEffect** hook actually accepts two parameters: a callback function, and an array of "dependencies".
+In the above code, you'll notice that the **useEffect** hook actually accepts two parameters: a callback function and an array of "dependencies".
 The callback function is simply the code to be executed once the component is first "mounted" and rendered, while the dependency array is a list of variables that, when changed, will cause the effect to execute again.
 Since we only want this effect to execute **once**, we can provide an empty array.

 If we check our updated code running in the browser now, we will see that "creating a new interval" is only executed once!